BigDataTeam-15/summarization-maryland-shooting/README.md

 This is a part of course project for Fall 2018 CS4984/5984: Big Data Text Summarization

+# How To Run

 The developers' manual can be found in the project report.

-To run codes use python filename.py filename correspons to the developers' manual in the project report.
+To run codes use python filename.py

+Filename correspons to the developers' manual in the project report.
-  Be sure to change the path to the json file according to your own data path
+(Be sure to change the path to the json file according to your own data path)